Phase-Space Engineering and Collective Dynamics in Memcomputing: Numerical results

 In Fig.~\ref{fig:Fig4}, TTS distributions are plotted at the four points in $\{ \beta, \zeta \}$ parameter space featured in Fig.~\ref{fig:Fig2}(a).
 In Fig.~\ref{fig:Fig4}(a) and (c) ($\{ \beta, \zeta \} = \{ 0.08\beta_{opt}, 20\zeta_{opt} \}$ and $\{ 20\beta_{opt}, 0.08\zeta_{opt} \}$, respectively), the parameters correspond to ``poor'' performance of the DMM (see Fig.~\ref{fig:Fig1}(a)).
 In Fig.~\ref{fig:Fig4}(b) and (d) ($\{ \beta, \zeta \} = \{ 3\beta_{opt}, \zeta_{opt} \}$ and $\{ 20\beta_{opt}, 20\zeta_{opt} \}$), they correspond to the efficient search by the DMM.

 Interestingly, at all points in parameter space, even when parameters lead to poor performance, the TTS distributions are fitted reasonably well by IGs.
 The fact that distributions are still IGs even in this case, indicates that the DMMs' characteristic phase space dynamics are largely unchanged.
-Both in the case of $\{ \beta, \zeta \} = \{ 0.08\beta_{opt}, 20\zeta_{opt} \}$ (Fig.~\ref{fig:Fig4}(a)), where we detect the most anti-instantons due to numerical noise, and $\{ \beta, \zeta \} = \{ 20\beta_{opt}, 0.08\zeta_{opt} \}$ (Fig.~\ref{fig:Fig4}(c)), where the lack of timescale separation destroys DLRO, the distributions have this same characteristic shape.
+Both in the case of $\{ \beta, \zeta \} = \{ 0.08\beta_{opt}, 20\zeta_{opt} \}$ (Fig.~\ref{fig:Fig4}(a)), where we detect the most anti-instantons due to numerical noise, and $\{ \beta, \zeta \} = \{ 20\beta_{opt}, 0.08\zeta_{opt} \}$ (Fig.~\ref{fig:Fig4}(c)), where the lack of timescale separation prevents the logical variables from evolving collectively, the distributions have this same characteristic shape.
+The distribution in Fig.~\ref{fig:Fig4}(d) does deviate slightly from a pure inverse Gaussian, but we attribute this to the significant increase in phase space curvature at that point in parameter space, which is a purely {\it geometric} change to the phase space.
 This suggests that the DMM's phase space topology remains unaffected even after varying parameters away from optimality by more than an order of magnitude.

-In other words, although the lack of DLRO and the existence of anti-instantons certainly hinder a DMM's solution search, neither seem to significantly push the system off the composite instanton manifold.
-When DLRO disappears, some instantonic trajectories (those corresponding to many logical DOFs flipping) become inaccessible, so a longer path in phase space must be taken to reach the equilibrium.
+In other words, although the lack of collective behavior and the existence of anti-instantons certainly hinder a DMM's solution search, neither seem to significantly push the system off the composite instanton manifold.
+When there is no longer collective behavior in the fast DOFs, some instantonic trajectories (those corresponding to many logical DOFs flipping) become inaccessible, so a longer path in phase space must be taken to reach the equilibrium.
 When there are anti-instantons, the system may reverse its path along an instanton, nullifying some previous progress towards the equilibrium.
 Importantly, in neither case does the system need to navigate its entire $N$-dimensional phase space (ergodicity is still broken).
 This clarifies why these difficult instances can be solved at all even with such a poor choice of parameters (albeit with correspondingly poor scalability as a function of problem size).

 To observe something other than an IG TTS distribution, one would have to break the phase space topology entirely by, {\it e.g.}, introducing additional critical points (in particular, additional local minima which {\it do not} correspond to logical solutions).
 It is then not surprising that, for many initial conditions, a DMM with such a phase space would become unable to ever reach a logical solution.